sakurada/quic-verification/README.md

-# ProVerif script for formal verification of the QUIC protocol
+# ProVerif script for the formal verification of the QUIC protocol

 This archive contains the ProVerif script for analyzing the QACCE security of the QUIC protocol.
 This result was first presented at [1].